francocruces/MioConnect/README.md

 * pyserial
 * python-osc

-You can easily install then via `pip install -r requirements.txt`.
+You can easily install them via `pip install -r requirements.txt`.

 # How to run
 The file `main.py` contains the main loop for the application.
 Which instantiates a MyoDriver object and starts the